 This is when you discover that VM sprawl and chaos have a codependent relationship.
 Without a unified, coherent tracking and reporting process, you end up playing whack-a-mole with over-loaded hosts, rogue guests, and over- or under-utilized storage.

-The solution to preventing and detecting VM sprawl has two main components: administrative and technological.
+The solution to preventing and detecting VM server and storage sprawl has two main components: administrative and technological.

 The Administrative Component: VM Accountability